procf/colloids-setup/System-Setup/00-Hardware.md

 <br>
 ## Memory

 Memory is the **most important** feature for our work.
-In our experience 8GB is not enough to run a local simulation without the computer getting hot/slow quite often, so opt for at least 16GB.
-It's unlikely you'll need more than 16GB unless you plan to use other software that requries it.
+Opt for at least 16GB, although it is unlikely you'll actually need more than 16GB unless you plan to use other software that requries it.
 <br>
 <br>
 ## Storage

-For storage, we recommend 500GB.
-Most data will be stored externally on the cluster or other devices, so you shouldn't need more local storage unless a particular project requires it.
+For storage, we recommend *at least* 500GB-1TB.
+Our files can be quite large, and you will need to keep some of them on your laptop for analysis.
+You can get by on 500GB, but more will make life easier.
+Additional long term storage is available on Discovery.
 <br>
 <br>
 ## GPU